DilpreetSinghh/obsidian-diary-ics/README.md

 If the diary has frontmatter fields, the plugin concatenates the day's frontmatter into a text output as an additional event.
 By default, each property is displayed on a separate line as the event description.
 Custom rules can be edited, for example: `weather:{{weather}} mood:{{mood}}` to extract weather and mood properties from frontmatter.
+If you don't know frontmatter, you can refer to the [official documentation](https://help.obsidian.md/Properties) for more information.

+### Time Parsing Rules
+- If the heading contains time (HH:mm) or time range (HH:mm~HH:mm), it will be parsed and used as the event start time.
+- If no time is found, the event will be considered as an all-day event.

+Examples of titles that can be parsed:
+- `## 10:00~12:00 Team Meeting` will be parsed as a meeting from 10:00 to 12:00
+- `## Team Meeting 10:00` will be parsed as a meeting from 10:00 to 11:00 (default end time is 1 hour after start time)
+- `## Outdoor Walk` will be parsed as an all-day event

 ## Example Explanation